mandemmike/AI-PASS/README.md

 - the time for training, predicting and evaluating takes too much time,
 - that performance is good enough overall for our project.

-These are just common aspects to keep an eye on. the deeper you go into it, the deeper it gets.
+These are just tiny bit of common aspects to keep an eye on.
+The deeper you go into it, the deeper it gets.
 These considerations are also because of not having enough technology (e.g.slow programs) in ML, excessive requirements would be another negative effect, and so forth.
 It also requires constant monitoring and observations as well as maintenance and tuning to be able to produce the best output it is possible under given and created circumstances.
 There are thousands of inventions that need to happen in every concept of ML.

 ### Efficiency
-At the first glance, the mindset of accuracy values on ML models is as below, enabling us to determine if our model is good enough.
-If the accuracy is;
+At the first glance, the mindset of accuracy values on ML models is as below.
+These values enabled us to determine if our model performing good enough.

 _Note: Below are the acceptable/non-objectionable accuracy and loss values results in ML._